Risk and Resilience Program

 The I-70 Risk and Resilience Pilot Study

-The I-70 Risk and Resilience Pilot, completed in late 2017, builds on the work completed by CDOT in the wake of the catastrophic 2013 flood event.
+The I-70 Risk and Resilience Pilot Study, completed in late 2017, builds on the work completed by CDOT in the wake of the catastrophic 2013 flood event.
+Please contact [email protected] for the report.
 It is a first-of-its kind approach, meant to address vulnerabilities in Colorado’s highway infrastructure by quantifying the risk and developing mitigation measures.
 450 miles of I-70 from the Utah border in the west to the Kansas border in the east have been analyzed for the potential of future damage and closures from physical threats.
 The pilot considers multiple significant threats—ranging from avalanche to wildfire, as well as human-made threats, such as high vehicle bridge strikes, and provides a quantitative, data-driven approach to quantifying risk and calculating benefit cost of alternative mitigation measures.
-The final report can be accessed here.